Understanding the VPAT®

 The following table summarizes which version of WCAG apply to specific editions of the VPAT®:

-- Supports: The product has at least one method that meets the criterion without known issues.
+- Supports: The functionality of the product has at least one method that meets the criterion without known known defects or meets with equivalent facilitation.

 - Partially supports: Some functionality of the product does not meet the criterion.